nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

 Nextstrain implements these automated pathogen builds with [Snakemake](https://snakemake.readthedocs.io) by defining a `Snakefile` like [the one in the TB repository you downloaded](https://github.com/nextstrain/tb/blob/master/Snakefile).

 First delete the output from the manual steps above.
-Be sure to navigate into the `zika-tutorial` directory first.
+Be sure to navigate into the `tb-tutorial` directory first.

 ```
 rm -rf results/ auspice/